 We certainly do need to study languages as preparation to live in an ever-shrinking world.
 But the joy of studying languages and their literature is in our widening perspective and growing appreciation, not only of this world's rich and varied cultural heritage, but of the people shaped by civilizations different from our own with whom we share this world.

 It is our belief that foreign language study offers lifelong enrichment.
-In addition to the many tangible advantages which knowing another language provide, the more intangible benefits of increased cultural sensitivity and growth as a global Christian cannot be underestimated.
-We do hope that as you plan for college you will consider carefully the benefits which foreign language study offers you, and if you have any questions about the courses or programs, please call or email us.
+In addition to the many tangible advantages that knowing another language provide, the more intangible benefits of increased cultural sensitivity and growth as a global Christian cannot be underestimated.
+We do hope that as you plan for college you will consider carefully the benefits that foreign language study offers you, and if you have any questions about the courses or programs, please call or email us.